-Consequence: Warning through removal from the activity for up to one year.
+Consequence: Warning through removal from the activity for up to one year

-Determiner of Discipline: Coach/advisor in consultation with the assistant principal.
+Determiner of Discipline: Coach/advisor in consultation with the assistant principal

 Lack of Sportsmanship: Extracurricular participants are expected to demonstrate the highest level of sportsmanship at all times.
 Extracurricular participants are to display personal control under practice and game conditions toward their teammates, opponents, coaches, officials, and spectators.
-In addition, it is understood that any harassment, racial or ethnic slurs said at any time, is unacceptable and will be dealt with accordingly.

-Consequence: Warning through removal from the activity for up to one year.
+Consequence: Warning through removal from the activity for up to one year

-Determiner of Discipline: Coach/advisor in consultation with the assistant principal.
+Determiner of Discipline: Coach/advisor in consultation with the assistant principal

-Possession or Use of Illegal Substances: Possessing, using, being under the influence of tobacco, alcoholic beverages, narcotics, drugs, or other behavior-altering substances, except medication as prescribed by a licensed physician.
+Possession or Use of Illegal Substances: Possessing, using, or being under the influence of tobacco, alcoholic beverages, narcotics, drugs, vaping substances or paraphernalia for any of the same, or any other behavior-altering substances of any kind and in any form or format, as determined in the sole and final discretion of the relevant school administrators.
+Exceptions may be made for medication as prescribed by a licensed physician for the student user and used only as prescribed.